mixxxdj/website/content/pages/privacy-policy.md

 There are no registration forms, or any similar mechanism.
 Therefore, no personal information is stored at any moment, about the user, by Mixxx.

-## 3. Community Mixxx Websites
+## 3. Mixxx Community Websites

-The community websites from Mixxx are related to development and community, and are the following:
+The Mixxx community websites are related to development and community, and are the following:

 - GitHub (Code, Issue Tracking, Wiki)
 - Discourse Forum
 - Zulip Chat

 Each of those websites have different users system, but work in a similar way.
-User need to log in and have a profile, this requires the use of login data and cookies.
+In order to participate users need to create a login and a user profile which requires login data and cookies.
 Refer the privacy statements of these sites for details:

 - You can find the GitHub Privacy Statement here: [https://docs.github.com/de/site-policy/privacy-policies/github-privacy-statement](https://docs.github.com/de/site-policy/privacy-policies/github-privacy-statement)
 - You can find the Privacy Policy of the Mixxx Discourse Forum here: [https://mixxx.discourse.group/privacy](https://mixxx.discourse.group/privacy)